DATE: ca. 19th century - 20th century

-HISTORY: Established in 1987 by the Director of the Mercantile Library, this collection was assembled from collections which originated primarily in the donor's native southern Illinois.
+HISTORY AND PROVENANCE: Established in 1987 by the Director of the Mercantile Library, this collection was assembled from collections which originated primarily in the donor's native southern Illinois.

 The collection has been enlarged through subsequent gifts and purchases of such items as additional farming and commodities journals from the nineteenth century, rural newspapers, and horticultural catalogs, and it is supported by related primary and secondary holdings long present in the Mercantile Library on agriculture, cooking and health, gardening, and early American women's studies and feminist issues which have long been known to be documented in such publications.